priyanshu1486/Guardian_Angel/README.md

 Community Interaction:
 Users can post about their experiences or concerns on the community page.
-The Guardian Angel chatbot responds to queries, offering advice or resources.
+The Guardian Angel chatbot responds to queries,offering advice or resources.

 Responsive and Animated UI: